adorsys/open-banking-gateway/docs/architecture/6-consume_api.md

 ## Use Cases

 ### BankingService-010 : FinTechApi.fromConsentOk
 The redirect request coming from the [ConsentAuthorisationApi](dictionary.md#ConsentAuthorisationApi) contains a redirectCode.
-This request will be forwarded by the FinTechApi to the TppBankingApi.
+This request will be forwarded by the FinTechApi to the BankingApi.
 The request contains following information:

 #### redirectCode
 Available in the redirect url.
-This information will be used to retrieve the authorization token from the TppBankingApi.
+This information will be used to retrieve the authorization token from the BankingApi.
 So the information needs not be processed by the FinTechApi

 #### FinTechConsentSessionCookie
 Available in the request header.
 This cookie shall be set for the Max time given to the PSU for the authorization of the corresponding consent.
 The cookie can be bound to the end point FinTechApi.fromConsentOk so it does not need to be transported to the server on other requests.